 10:00 PM—Eastwood Events leaves

-6. TFC–What are 8 ways you might have for paring down wedding costs?
+6. TFC–What are eight ways you might have for paring down wedding costs?
 WO–Try these eight.

 Join as many local wedding buy/sell groups as you can.
-This group is made up of local brides selling anything and everything from their wedding that they used once, and you get the discount price.
+This group comprises local brides selling anything from their wedding that they used once, and you get the discount price.

-Make your own desserts, and buy your personal one tier cake to cut.
+Make your desserts, and buy your one-tier cake to cut.
 Or buy sheet cakes for your guests.
-You’d be amazed how much money you can save by buying sheet cakes vs. a three tiered cake, and it’s more practical for cutting.
+You’d be amazed how much money you can save by purchasing sheet cakes vs. a three-tiered cake, and it’s more practical for cutting.

-The big trend I see right now is that brides are using a greenery garland as a centerpiece for all of the tables.
-This is a very easy DIY especially for us living in the Pacific Northwest.
+The big trend I see right now is that brides use a greenery garland as a centerpiece for all of the tables.
+This is a straightforward DIY, especially for us living in the Pacific Northwest.

 Let’s talk attire.
 There are so many alternative ways to buy wedding gowns now.
-A personal favorite of mine right now is Brides For a Cause http://bridesforacause.com Wedding gowns can be purchased here for less than half the price.
-Some gowns are previously worn and others are donated by boutiques.
-I especially like the meaning behind this company, for a portion of your proceeds goes to an ill bride’s wedding.
+A personal favorite of mine right now is Brides For a Cause http://bridesforacause.com.
+You can purchase wedding gowns here for less than half the price.
+Some dresses are previously worn, and boutiques donate others.
+I especially like the meaning behind this company, for a portion of their proceeds goes to an ill bride’s wedding.

 Spotify your music playlist.
-Ive heard of this happening many times.
+I've heard of this happening many times.
 I would say, however, if you want to save on your DJ, then hire a Wedding Coordinator, and visa versa.
 But you need either a DJ or a Wedding Coordinator, if not both.
-Both of them are keeping an eye on the timeline and flow of the day, otherwise things will get off track.
+Both of them keep an eye on the timeline and flow of the day; otherwise, things will get off track.

 For your DIY wedding floral, go to your local Farmer’s Market and use what they currently have in bloom.
-It will help cut some cost!
+It will help cut some costs!

-Go thorough a rental company for signage or any other little items you need.
+Go through a rental company for signage or any other tiny items you need.
 These items will cost less to rent than to buy, and it’s one less thing you have to worry about storing after the wedding.

 7. What is your best wedding advice, or what is the best way to STAY married?

-WO—My top piece of advice is that love and marriage is a choice, and my second piece of advice is that both love and marriage should be a giving contest.
-I believe there are days in a marriage where you may not like the other spouse, but it’s important to still choose to love him or her.
-I also think the number one cause of disagreements is derived from selfishness and thinking of ourselves first, and if we are to focus on the giving and not the taking then it’s more likely to be a happy, healthy relationship and marriage.
+WO—My top piece of advice is that love and marriage are a choice, and my second piece of advice is that both love and marriage should be a giving contest.
+I believe there are days in a marriage where you may not like the other spouse, but it’s essential to choose still to love him or her.
+I also think the number one cause of disagreements is derived from selfishness and thinking of ourselves first.
+If we focus on the giving and not the taking, then it’s more likely to be a happy, healthy relationship and marriage.